Study design preparation and planning

 Distance and time between samples

-If survey sites are located too close together, or samples are collected at too close a time interval, autocorrelation or serial correlation between or within sites can invalidate the assumptions of independence made in some classical statistical designs (refer to
+If survey sites are located too close together, or samples are collected at too close a time interval, autocorrelation or serial correlation between or within sites can invalidate the assumptions of independence made in some classical statistical designs (refer to Sample survey design).

-too close (spatially or temporally) depends on the nature of the measurement parameter and, if applicable, the dispersion of the contaminant.
+What constitutes too close (spatially or temporally) depends on the nature of the measurement parameter and, if applicable, the dispersion of the contaminant.
 The nature of the parameter can be explored through a pilot study if insufficient relevant historical data are available.

 You should consider whether or not to select alternative sites, or if sufficient data can be collected to implement designs that can model these spatial patterns properly.